Solving the Mobile Gateway Problem

-Many employees with SWG or SMG solutions installed on their devices are often unaware of the realities of routing their traffic through a gateway.
-No one wants IP traffic to have to be pulled through multiple networks around the world, compromising employee privacy and productivity in order to control mobility and cyber threats, however for the providers of these gateway-based solutions this has seemed the only option and a price that must be paid.
+Many employees with SWG or SMG solutions installed on their devices are often unaware of gateway traffic.
+No one wants IP traffic passing through multiple networks around the world, compromising employee privacy and productivity in order to control mobility and cyber threats.
+However, gateway-based solution providers have thought that this was the only option.
 But for Corrata, this is not the case.
-We have solved the gateway problem and using our patented technology have distributed these security and compliance features to the end user device, eliminating all negative user impact while providing protections and controls that are class-leading.
+We have solved the gateway problem with our patented technology.
+We have distributed these security and compliance features to the end user device.
+This eliminates all negative user impact while providing protections and controls that are class-leading.

 Corrata’s Zero Gateway solution

-With Corrata, enterprises can get all of the security and control benefits of a Secure Web Gateway without the user experience drawbacks – a win-win for both the company and the employees.
+With Corrata, enterprises can get all of the security and control benefits of a Secure Web Gateway.
+However, they don’t have to deal with any user experience drawbacks – a win-win for both the company and the employees.